fengtianwu/txt2video/LESSONS.md

 ### **Summary of Problems and Lessons Learned**

-1.  **Problem: Shell Scripting Fragility**
-    *   **Issue**: The initial shell script was plagued by repeated, subtle syntax errors (`unexpected EOF`, unclosed quotes, etc.), especially when parsing text and handling variables.
-    *   **Lesson**: For tasks involving complex string manipulation, process orchestration (calling `ffmpeg`, `ffprobe`), and floating-point math, shell scripting is the wrong tool.
-It is not robust enough. **Python is the correct tool for this job.**

-2.  **Problem: Floating-Point Math in Shell**
-    *   **Issue**: The script failed with an `invalid arithmetic operator` error because the standard shell syntax `$((...))` does not support floating-point numbers.
-    *   **Lesson**: All floating-point calculations must be handled by a tool that explicitly supports them, like `bc` or, more appropriately, Python's native math capabilities.

-3.  **Problem: Text Wrapping in `ffmpeg`**
-    *   **Issue**: The `drawtext` filter in `ffmpeg` does not handle automatic text wrapping reliably.
-The root cause is that the renderer calculates wrapping based on the full video width, not a margin-adjusted width.
-    *   **Lesson**: Do not rely on `ffmpeg` filters to perform "smart" text wrapping.
-The most reliable solution is to **manually pre-wrap the text** to the correct width *before* passing it to `ffmpeg`.

-4.  **Problem: Monolithic Development**
-    *   **Issue**: By attempting to write the entire script in one step, any single error caused the whole process to fail, making debugging extremely difficult.
-    *   **Lesson**: A **modular, step-by-step development process** is required.
-Each component (e.g., text parsing, audio generation, video segment creation) must be built and verified independently.

-5.  **Problem: Font Rendering and Measurement Mismatches**
-    *   **Issue**: The script initially failed to render Chinese characters (showing "tofu" squares) and wrapped them incorrectly.
-This was caused by three distinct issues:
-        1. The font used for measuring text (`Pillow`) was not the same as the font used for rendering (`ffmpeg`), leading to inaccurate line breaks.
-        2. The default system font did not contain glyphs for Chinese characters.
+This document summarizes the key problems encountered during development.
+Each lesson is assigned an **Error Count**, representing the number of times a category of error caused a failure during our interactive session.
+Lessons with a higher count were more problematic and should be given special attention in future projects.

+---

+**1. Problem: Font Rendering, Measurement, and CJK Support (Error Count: 7)**
+*   **Issue**: This was the most persistent category of error.
+Problems included:
+    1. Rendering Chinese characters as "tofu" squares because the default font lacked the necessary glyphs.
-        3. The text-wrapping logic was word-based (splitting on spaces), which fails for languages like Chinese.
+    2. Incorrectly wrapping Chinese text because the logic was word-based (splitting on spaces) instead of character-based.
+    3. Failing to find the correct path to system fonts (`PingFang.ttc`, `STHeitiTC-Medium.ttc`), even with hardcoded paths, due to the complexities of the macOS font system.
-    *   **Lesson**: For robust multilingual text rendering:
+*   **Lesson**: Robust multilingual text rendering is extremely difficult.
-        1.  **Unify Font Handling**: Ensure the exact same font file (`.ttf`, `.ttc`) is used for both text measurement and video rendering.
+    1.  **Unify Font Handling**: The exact same font file must be used for both text measurement (`Pillow`) and video rendering (`ffmpeg`).
-        2.  **Use CJK-Compatible Fonts**: When Chinese, Japanese, or Korean text is detected, the script must automatically select a font known to support those characters (e.g., `PingFang.ttc` on macOS).
+    2.  **Use CJK-Compatible Fonts**: When CJK text is detected, the script must switch to a known compatible font.
+The most reliable way to find this font is to use a system utility (e.g., `system_profiler SPFontsDataType`) to get the exact, full path, as simple paths are unreliable.
-        3.  **Wrap Character-by-Character**: Text wrapping logic must not assume words are separated by spaces.
-Iterating character-by-character is the only reliable way to handle both Western and CJK languages correctly.
+    3.  **Wrap Character-by-Character**: Logic must iterate character-by-character, not word-by-word, to correctly handle all languages.

-6.  **Problem: System Command Integration is Fragile**
-    *   **Issue**: Finding the correct path to system fonts is unreliable; hardcoded paths like `/System/Library/Fonts/PingFang.ttc` can be incorrect.
-Additionally, the macOS `say` command failed silently when a voice was unavailable or misnamed (`Ting-Ting` vs. `Tingting`).
-    *   **Lesson**: Do not guess system resource paths.
-The most reliable method is to use a system utility to find the exact resource location (e.g., `system_profiler SPFontsDataType` on macOS).
-For system commands, add robust error handling that checks for failures and provides users with helpful diagnostic hints (e.g., "Voice not found, run `say -v '?'` to see available voices.").
+    4.  **Provide User Overrides**: Always allow the user to specify their own font file (`--font-file`) as a final fallback.

-7.  **Problem: Complex Dependencies and Environment Issues**
+**2. Problem: Complex Dependencies and Environment Issues (Error Count: 6)**
-    *   **Issue**: An attempt to render full Markdown formatting using libraries like `WeasyPrint` failed due to intractable environment issues.
-The libraries could not find their C-language dependencies (`pango`, `libffi`) because of conflicts between the system's Python environment (Anaconda) and Homebrew-installed libraries.
+*   **Issue**: An attempt to render full Markdown formatting using `WeasyPrint` failed due to intractable environment issues.
+The library could not find its C-language dependencies (`pango`, `libffi`) because of conflicts between the system's Python environment (Anaconda) and Homebrew-installed libraries.
+Setting environment variables (`DYLD_LIBRARY_PATH`, `LDFLAGS`) was not sufficient to resolve the runtime linking errors.
 *   **Lesson**: Avoid complex C-dependencies when a simpler solution exists.
-The environment is the hardest thing to control.
-While rendering full Markdown would be a great feature, it's not worth the cost if it makes the tool unusable for others.
-The simpler, more robust solution of stripping Markdown to plain text is preferable to a feature that is brittle and difficult to install. **Prioritize reliability over features.**
+The runtime environment is the hardest variable to control.
+A feature is not worth implementing if it makes the tool brittle and difficult to install. **Prioritize reliability over features.**

+**3. Problem: Basic Python Scripting Errors (Error Count: 5)**
+*   **Issue**: The development process was plagued by simple `NameError`, `SyntaxError`, and `IndentationError` issues.
+These were often caused by incorrect refactoring, such as moving the `parser.parse_args()` call to the wrong place or having incorrect indentation in a `try...except` block.
+*   **Lesson**: Even with a modular approach, careful attention to basic Python syntax and structure is critical.
+Frequent, small-scale testing after every change is necessary to catch these simple errors before they compound.

+**4. Problem: System Command Integration (`say`) (Error Count: 3)**
+*   **Issue**: The macOS `say` command failed in non-obvious ways.
+It produced a "Bad file descriptor" error when text was piped to it incorrectly, and it failed silently (producing no audio) when a specified voice was not installed or misnamed (`Ting-Ting` vs. `Tingting`).
+*   **Lesson**: System commands are external dependencies that can be fragile.
+It's crucial to add robust error handling that checks for failures and provides users with helpful diagnostic hints (e.g., "Voice not found, run `say -v '?'` to see available voices.").

+**5. Problem: Incorrect Business Logic (Markdown Parsing) (Error Count: 1)**
+*   **Issue**: The initial implementation of Markdown support stripped all blank lines during the conversion to plain text.
+This broke the scene-splitting logic, which relies on those blank lines as delimiters.
+*   **Lesson**: When transforming data from one format to another, ensure the transformation preserves the essential metadata required by later processing steps.
+The conversion from Markdown to plain text needed to be more intelligent, preserving paragraph breaks as double newlines for the scene splitter.

+**6. Problem: Foundational Design (Shell Scripting) (Error Count: 1)**
+*   **Issue**: The very first attempt at this tool was a shell script, which was immediately plagued by subtle syntax errors and an inability to handle floating-point math.
+*   **Lesson**: Use the right tool for the job.
+For tasks involving complex string manipulation, process orchestration, and math, a high-level scripting language like Python is far more robust and appropriate than shell scripting.